Copy & Paste Acting Up on a Mac? Here's How to Fix It

 1. Launch the Terminal app.
 Go to Finder—Applications—Utilities.
 Or use Spotlight to find it

-2. Type in killall pboard in the Terminal command line
+2. Type in killall pboard in the Terminal

 3. Hit the Enter key

 How to enable copy and paste on a Mac